tangchang3531/ibeehub.github.io/founders_en.md

 # Founding and Management Team

 ## Xinyue Lou
-Co-founder and CEO, Next Generation International Service Center.
-A former director for minority Chinese market of New York Metlife, a former report for World Journal newspaper, expert in media broadcasting and education services.
+Co-founder and president of g-MEO.
+Co-founder and CEO at Next Generation International Service Center.
+A former director for minority Chinese market of New York Metlife, a former reporter for World Journal newspaper, expert in media broadcasting and education services.

 ## Qi Li
 Co-founder, QIYI Technologies LLC.
 Created first digital prescription online platform in 2002; created a few novel online PDF document processing tools; created a video streaming online system and its TV box application.
 15+ year business development and management skills in a few multinational companies.

 ## James Chen, CPA, MBA
-Deloitte Senior Tax CPA, mentor and advisor for a few innovative Chinese，US, and India startups, a former sales and marketing director of Procter & Gamble and Nestle, 15 -year multicultural team building experience, titled with five master's degree plus 4 CPA professional certificates.
+Deloitte Senior Tax CPA, mentor and advisor for several innovative Chinese，US, and India startups, a former sales and marketing director of Procter & Gamble and Nestle, 15 -year multicultural team building experience, titled with five master's degree plus 4 CPA professional certificates.

 ## Mark Li
 Partner, MagStone Law, LLP, Expert in corporate law, merger and acquisition, securities, and fund setup, mentor for entrepreneurs.